 Checking your tyres

 Check your tyres and remove any flints, grit and glass that may be embedded in them.
 If you have any larger cuts or splits then replace the tyres.
-This short YouTube video shows you the best way to check your tyres for little bits of stone that will be gradually pushed through the tyre and give you a puncture.
+This short video shows you the best way to check your tyres for little bits of stone that will gradually be pushed through the tyre and give you a puncture.
 It's better spend 10 minutes in daylight deflating the tyres and then squeezing them so flint and small cuts can be easily seen than at 3am in pitch dark and a howling rainstorm with 70 others standing around waiting for you.

 This is a good example of a split in a tyre that you'd see only if you deflated it and squeezed the tyre - this is big enough for the inner to poke through and go bang at exactly the wrong time.